How can you avoid a cash flow crisis?

 Keeping up a healthy cash flow is one of the most difficult aspects of running a small-medium sized business.
 It’s very important to have strong cash flow, so that you have access to working capital for your businesses’ day-to-day operations.
-However, even companies that have strong profits and sales struggle day to day in managing cash flows.
+However, even companies that have strong profits and sales can struggle day to day in managing cash flows.
 Fortunately, there are some helpful strategies to help your business avoid a cash flow crisis.

 Setup a Cash Reserve

 As you run your business and collect on profits it’s important to establish a cash reserve.
-As business owners collect on invoices or retail sales, it is prudent to establish an interest-bearing account that could be helpful in managing difficult months or quarters.
-It’s valuable to evaluate your receivables and determine a percentage of monthly profits to withdraw for future downturns.
+As business owners collect on invoices or retail sales, it is prudent to establish an interest-bearing account that could be helpful to manage difficult months or quarters.
+It’s essential to evaluate your receivables and determine a percentage of monthly profits to withdraw to have in case of future downturns.

 Maintain a short term & long-term budget

 By evaluating your cash flows, you should find historical results to base your budgeting on.
 Your balance sheet provides a good picture of where your finances stand at any given time.
 As you manage and measure cash flows, it’s important to establish a forecast of what is expected to occur with sales in the upcoming months and quarters.